joshfrench/om-wiki-fork/Design.md

 Perhaps we should allows users to create and name an application state?
 Then users could access any cursor at any time.

+#### Preventing Lock-in

+Currently when building a generic component you are locked into Om's API.
+We could replace the explicit Om dependency by instead requiring only a higher level shared dependency like `core.async`.
+Setting app state or local component state then can be designed such other rendering systems may be used.
+Then the only remaining assumption is that the component function takes two parameters - one is the data representing the component, the other is an optional map containing whatever side information is needed.

+I think by pursuing how a component can work outside of the Om model can guide us to better solutions regarding both application state and component state.